 Treatment plans and medication adherence

-Keeping open lines of communication — like provider-to-patient texting — can help patients avoid bungled treatment plans and poor medication adherence.
+Keeping open lines of clinical communication — like provider-to-patient texting — can help patients avoid bungled treatment plans and poor medication adherence.

 One healthcare study estimated that roughly 25% of Americans don’t follow the treatment plans outlined by their providers.2 Their reasons varied, but 39% of patients didn’t agree with their clinicians about the diagnosis, 27% had concerns about the cost of treatment, 20% felt that the treatment went against their beliefs and 25% thought the treatment plan was just too complicated to follow.